 - Focus on Fun

-If you want to maximize the number of calories you burn daily; you need to choose activities that you find fun.
+If you want to maximize the number of calories you burn daily, choose activities that you find fun, and you are much more likely to stick with them, increasing your metabolism.

 - Create a High-Powered Workout Playlist